Providing Digital Wisdom

 We currently carry out workshops in various locations around the UK, as we love to work with children whose stories are not often heard.If you want to confirm your school’s workshop, please email us at email@example.com.

 Our team is here to help you every step of the way.
-Our workshops are designed to be easy to implement, beginning with an informal chat, and requiring little to no administration outside of the workshops themselves.
+Our Pop-up Newsrooms are designed to be easy to implement, beginning with an informal chat, and requiring little to no administration outside of the workshops themselves.

 What teachers have to say about our programme.